railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

 	#.  :guilabel:`Install Applications` : check the applications you need and then click :guilabel:`Install`.
 	    For now, do not install any application.

-Once configuration is complete you are connected to your OpenERP system.
+Once configuration is complete, you are connected to your OpenERP system.
 Its functionality is very limited because you have selected a :guilabel:`Simplified` interface with no application installed, but this is sufficient to demonstrate that your installation is working.